amandeepmittal/amanhimself.dev/src/content/blog/managing-python-environments-on-macos-using-conda.md

 This is where using `conda` to manage packages and environments in Python projects comes in handy.
 It helps to install, manage, and update packages from Anaconda and other repositories, removing that extra layer of complexity.

 In this guide, I'll share installation steps to install `conda` using [Miniforge](https://github.com/conda-forge/miniforge), which is a lightweight, community driven `conda` installer.
-It does not install those extra dependencies when installing it.
 Whether you're setting up Stable Diffusion WebUI for the first time or spinning up Open WebUI for local AI chat, you'll have clean, reproducible environments that just work.

 ## Download the shell script